petros-efthymiou/Mobile-Android-Microservices-Architecture/README.md

 ![Microservices_Diagram](https://user-images.githubusercontent.com/98778003/162251457-28a87ccb-dcf6-466e-9492-c1def80aa827.png)

-For more information, please refer to the book.
+For more information, please refer to the book [Clean Mobile Architecture](https://www.petrosefthymiou.com/product-page).

 For a more Pragmatic approach that can be used in projects of every size, you can refer to the other example included in the book [Pragmatic Clean Architecture](https://github.com/petros-efthymiou/Android-Pragmatic-Clean-Architecture).